-- Principles of management and control; formulation of policy; delegation of authority and responsibility; organisational structure and social responsibility of management.

-- Development of integrative programs of action that reflect organisation's
+- Principles of management and control; formulation of policy; delegation of authority and responsibility; organizational structure and social responsibility of management. - Development of integrative programs of action that reflect organization's environmental, financial, people and time. - Principles of human resource management; selection, education and training, promotion; human relations; safety; welfare including Employment Act. - Marketing and sales management; product, pricing, promotion and distribution channels. - Communication channels, information technology and report writing.

-- environmental

-- 2. financial

-- 3. people

-- 4. time

-- Principles of human resource management; selection, education and training; promotion; human relations; safety; welfare including Employment Act.

-- Marketing and sales management,-product, pricing, promotion and distribution channels. - Communication channels, information technology and report writing.